prismv/DB48X-on-DM42/doc/calc-help/constants.md

 ### T°pl constant

-The Planck temperature.
+Planck temperature unit.
 As an attempt to devise a universal and natural units system, the Planck units are combinations of basic universal constants.
 It is the highest temperature that conventional physics can describe.
 It's a fundamental limit of quantum mechanics and is considered the temperature of